Maui’s best campgrounds

 spots

-There is a unique and cleansing mental shift that happens with fresh air, a tent, close family and friends, and a minimalist attitude.
-We encourage you to find that experience.
+There is a cleansing mental shift that only seems to come with fresh air, a tent, close family and friends, and a minimalist attitude.
+We encourage you to come to Maui and seek out this feeling.
 What is your favorite place to camp in Maui?